(866) 508-4326 Make a Payment

 Short Sale

 If your home's value has dropped and you owe more than it's worth, your servicer may approve a short sale.
+You may receive a cash incentive for maintaining the property, and a short sale is generally better for your credit than foreclosure.

 Deed in Lieu of Foreclosure

-With this option, if you're unable to complete a short-sale prior to the defined short-sale expiration date, you can transfer ownership of your home to Flat Branch in exchange for a release of all obligations under the mortgage.
+Transfer ownership of your home to Flat Branch in exchange for a release of all obligations under the mortgage.
+You may receive a cash incentive for maintaining the property until final approval.

 Requesting Assistance

-Gather and Complete the Following:
+Gather and Complete the Following

 • Borrower Assistance Packet